butterfly-ops/docs/installation.md

 bin/butterfly install
 ```

+> [!WARNING]
-!> Caution: You should create MySQL Database, Grant permission to user before running installation script.
+> You should create MySQL Database, Grant permission to user before running installation script.
-Even for root users, you need to create database.
+> Even for root users, you need to create database.

+> [!TIP]
 > ***Recommended Database Encoding:*** utf8mb4, Collation: utf8mb4_general_ci.
 You can choose the collation suits to your language.

 You will be prompt to enter environment variables.
 You will need the following information: